CONTACT: (919) 647-4600 EXT 708

-Hi, I’m Stephanie.
+Hello, my name is Stephanie.
 I have over 10 years of clinical social work experience in practice settings such as: residential treatment, community mental health, outpatient therapy, and managed care.
-I grew up in the busy city of Charlotte, North Carolina and developed counseling and meditation skills as a result of being the oldest of three girls.
+I grew up in the busy city of Charlotte, North Carolina and developed counseling and mediation skills as a result of being the oldest of three girls.
 I knew after high school that I wanted to be in a highly energetic and diverse work environment that fostered personal growth, community collaboration, and focused primarily on helping others.
-I became a counselor because I wanted the opportunity to have a positive and powerful impact in people’s lives.
+I became a counselor because I wanted the opportunity to have a positive and powerful impact on people’s lives.
 I believe that in therapy individuals can hone in on social and emotional skill development, as well as achieve their personal goals with a little bit of hurdle help.

 I have a Bachelor of Arts in Psychology and Women’s Studies from the University of North Carolina at Asheville.
 I also have a Master of Social Work from the University of Michigan, Ann Arbor.
 My specialties include interpersonal practice with children, youth, and families and an eclectic psycho-therapeutic approach to play therapy, mindfulness, meditation, self-esteem enhancement, and cognitive behavioral therapy.

 I aspire to incorporate movement, breath work, and other mindfulness-based strategies for stress relief, and coping with life’s daily transitions.
 I have a bubbly personality and enjoy using humor to help people get through hard times.
-I have a plethora of hobbies including: yoga, Pilates, trivia, group fitness classes, playing tabletop board games, and attending outdoor concerts.
-Most importantly, I enjoy spending quality time with friends, family, and playtime with my cat, Gracie.
+I have a plethora of hobbies including: yoga, pilates, playing trivia, going to group fitness classes, playing tabletop board games, and attending outdoor concerts.
+Most importantly, I enjoy spending quality time with friends, family, and playtime with my cat Gracie.

-I have a 200-hour teacher certification in yoga and incorporates yogic practice alongside traditional therapeutic treatment modalities.
-I am also a community organizer and coordinates community trainings and events centered around promoting children’s mental health awareness.
+I also have a 200-hour teacher certification in yoga and I routinely incorporate yogic practice alongside traditional therapeutic treatment modalities.
+I am also a community organizer and I routinely coordinate community trainings and events centered around promoting children’s mental health awareness.
 These trainings include the impact of trauma on human development, suicide prevention, connecting with LGBTQ+ youth, and racial equity in healthcare.
-I have research interests and publications include protective factors and influences on adolescent self-esteem development as a means of fostering resiliency.
+My research publications and area of interests include identifying protective factors and influences on adolescent self-esteem development as a means of fostering resiliency.

 Please note, clients are responsible for calling their insurance to verify insurance benefits for Outpatient Therapy (in-network or out-of-network benefits if Wake Counseling provider is not in-network with your insurance plan).
 Here are commonly accepted plans by this provider: